underthink/wireworks/README.md

 ## Who's to blame?

-Rob Newman <rob at wireworks.endless.email>
+Me!
+I'm rob at wireworks.endless.email.